ofiwg/libfabric/man/fi_rxm.7.md

 The ofi_rxm provider checks for the following environment variables.

 *FI_OFI_RXM_BUFFER_SIZE*
 : Defines the transmit buffer size / inject size.
-Messages of size less than this would be transmitted via an eager protocol and those above would be transmitted via a rendezvous or SAR (Segmentation And Reassembly) protocol.
+Messages of size less than or equal to this would be transmitted via an eager protocol and messages greater in size would be transmitted via a rendezvous or SAR (Segmentation And Reassembly) protocol.
 Transmit data would be copied up to this size (default: ~16k).